floooh/oryol/code/Modules/Resource/README.md

 **Locators** are essentially strings that are used for resource sharing (resource with identical Locators are shared), and if a resource is loaded from a file, the Locator usually also serves as the filename of the resource.

+### Sharing

+Resource sharing is implemented in resource Registry objects.
+A Registry is essentially a simple Map with resource Locators as key and resource Ids as value.
+Entries in a resource registry maintain a use count.
+If the use count drop to zero, the resource is discarded and its resource pool slot is freed.
+Resources that are added to a resource registry can have (a limited number of) dependent resources.
+The use count of the dependent resources will be incremented and decrement together with the "parent" resource.
+This basically means that dependent resources are guaranteed to remain in memory for the lifetime of the parent.